Applications of closed models defined by counting to graph theory and topology

 Let $X$ and $Y$ two undirected graphs isomorphic to the $1$-cycle $c_U^1$.
-Consider two morphisms $f:D_U\rightarrow X$ and $g:D_U\rightarrow Y$ defined by identifying $D_U$ respectively to the node of $X$ and to the node of $Y$.
+Remark that there exists a unique morphism $f:D_U\rightarrow X$ (resp. $g:D_U\rightarrow Y$).
 The pushout of $f$ and $g$ is the eight graph.
-Geometrically, it corresponds to two $1$-circles glued at their node.
+Geometrically, it corresponds to two circles attached in one point.